TestQspy/flats_web_scraper/README.md

 ```

 ### Otodom Scraper - OOP
-Here concept is based on three classes:
+Here the concept is based on three classes:
 1. **DriverSettings** - here we store every option that selenium driver needs for proper work.

       *binary_location* - variable that stores path to your browser exe file.
 In my case it is brave.exe